 One of the most overlooked provisions in almost any contract is the indemnification clause.
-While most people pay a great deal of attention to the core business terms of a contract, such as the price and payment terms, by the time they reach the end of the contract, they have often already mentally checked out, and skip or skim over legal provisions such as the indemnification clause and limitations on liability, dismissing them as mere “boilerplate.”
+While most people pay a great deal of attention to the core business terms of a contract like the price and payment terms, by the time they reach the end of the contract, they have often already mentally checked out, and skip or skim over legal provisions such as the indemnification clause and limitations on liability, dismissing them as mere “boilerplate.”
 But make no mistake – when things go wrong, the indemnification clause may be one of the most important provisions in the entire contract, with ramifications that may impact your potential liability for years, even after the term of the contract has expired.
 As a result, indemnification provisions are often heavily negotiated, and heavily litigated as well.
 This is the first part in a series of articles that will explore certain aspects of indemnification provisions and their significance in contract and lease negotiations.

 It isn’t surprising that so many people, including some lawyers, are reluctant to dig deeply into indemnification clauses.
 The language is often complex and difficult to understand.
-In plain English, to “indemnify” someone means that one party agrees to compensate the other party for losses that the other party may suffer when things go wrong, especially for losses caused by injuries to a third party.
+In plain English, to “indemnify” someone means that one party agrees to compensate the other party for losses that the other party may suffer when things that go wrong, especially for losses caused by injuries to a third party.
 Another way to look at it is that the indemnification clause allocates and shifts potential risk in a contract from one party to another.
 Consider, for example, who would be liable for damages in each of the following examples:

 - You own a restaurant that purchases a tainted food product from a vendor which is then incorporated into dishes that the restaurant offers to customers on its regular menu.
 A number of customers are hospitalized after consuming dishes made with the tainted ingredient, resulting in a class action lawsuit against the restaurant.

 - You sit on the board of directors of your condominium association.
 One of the residents sues the condominium and its management company for injuries sustained by the resident after tripping on a large crack in the condominium’s sidewalk.
-Despite having received repeated notices that the sidewalk was in poor condition, the management company failed to repair the crack.
+Despite having receiving repeated notices that the sidewalk was in poor condition, the management company failed to repair the crack.

 - Your company leases warehouse space that the company uses to store inventory and make deliveries to customers.
 A driver for a third-party delivery service picking up a shipment from the warehouse is injured after the steps leading to the loading dock collapse under him.